ezell38/DroneInTheSky_Elias_Asher/README.md

 2. *Notation of not equals loop

+After fixing these problems, we collected 2 different sets of data, without sequential duplicate position values:

+The first of which was less accurate, with many data points clustered together
+* newtest2

+The second test, we walked the perimeter of the baseball field and collected much more accurate data, without high spread from our real path.

 ### Initial Test Wiring

 <img src="images/Project8.jpg" width="300" height="300" /> <img src="images/Project9.JPG" width="300" height="300" />